Oamogetswese/Module_8_OAMSEK573_FTO2403_B1_Oamogetswe-Sekhukhune_SDF08-main/README.md

-# My Portfolio MVP
+## My Portfolio MVP

-This is my MVP portfolio, where poeple can learn more about me.
+This is my MVP portfolio, where poeple can learn more about me and the work I worked on.

+## Technology Used
+Visual studio code

 ## Loom video